ChimeHQ/LanguageServerProtocol/README.md

 # LanguageServerProtocol

-This is a Swift library for interacting with [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) implementations.
-It contains type definitions and utilities useful for both server- and client-side implemenations.
+This is a Swift library for interacting with [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
+It contains type definitions and utilities useful for both server- and client-side projects.

 This project was derived from, and still depends on [SwiftLSPClient](https://github.com/ChimeHQ/SwiftLSPClient).
 That library mixes both the underlying protocol handling with a client-level abstraction.
 The ultimate goal of this project is to provide a complete set of types for working with LSP.

 However, there's a lot in SwiftLSPClient, so a full migration is going to take a while.
 In the mean time, you should assume that SwiftLSPClient is soft-deprecated.
 New projects shouldn't use it.
-A soon-to-be released Swift library that focuses on a higher-level client implenenation is forthcoming.
+A soon-to-be released Swift library that focuses on a higher-level client implementations is forthcoming.

 ## Supported Features